Thursday, February 27, 2025

 made to be broken as a maiden.

-I knew nothing else.
+I knew nothing besides.

 How does it feel to be a broken pot?